letitiayhho/talker_change_data_processing/src/README.md

 ### Main analysis

 `main_analysis.Rmd` - t-tests to answer basic questions about the data.
-Outputs an `.html` file for easy reading.
+Outputs an `.html` file for easy reading

+`main_analysis_maps.Rmd` - map the test statistics for each condition onto a 2D map of the electrodes

 ### Clustering analysis